LucunJi/mc-depup-src/docs/0-Main.md

   properties: <a map telling MC-DepUp what project properties to update>
     "<property name in gradle.properties>":
       source: "<the source of its value>"
+      wildcardName: "<optional. the name of the wildcard, used when it's different from property name>"
 ```

 You also need to have `minecraft_version` in your `gradle.properties`,